saksham2001/rPPG-removal/README.md

 ```

 ## Setup
-The code is tested in python 3.8+ on MacOS and Linux.
+We recommend using python 3.8+ to run the scripts.
 Use the following commands to clone the repository and install the dependencies.
 ```Shell
 git clone https://github.com/saksham2001/rPPG-removal
 cd rPPG-removal/